Spring19GameEngines/finalproject-arcubed/part1_README.md

     </tr>
     <tr>
       <td>25%% (Wow Factor)</td>
       <td align="left">On the creativity and overall 'wow' factor of your project.
-Some of this requirement *could* be met with the following idea.
-But you are not limited to this rubric.
 Was there a cool feature or surprise that got me excited about the project?
 Does this project have potential to be extended in the future?
 Were there creative additional tools that supported your work.
 Was there something not covered in class that you were excited about, learned, and implemented anyway?
 (Document this to bring to my attention if so!)</td>
     </tr>
   </tbody>
 </table>